 Among the most popular and basic blanket options is the classic Granny Square.
 It's a useful pattern that you will use over and over again and it's fantastic practice for beginners.
 Plus, you can decide to make a single large granny square or join many smaller granny squares to form your blanket.

 Ripple afghans can be crocheted in any size and are a classic crochet blanket style as well.
-They work up really fast and are spectacular when crocheted in various colors.
+They work up fast and are spectacular when crocheted in various colors.

 03 of 10